SASB: CG-MR-130a.1, CG-EC-410a.2; FB-FR-110b.1

 Climate Policy Oversight

 By charter, the Nominating and Governance Committee (NGC) of the Walmart Inc. Board of Directors — a Board committee comprised of independent directors — oversees our public policy strategies and activities, including those related to climate change.
 Management provides regular updates at least annually to the NGC concerning the company’s public policy strategy and highlights of the committee’s discussions with management are shared with the full Board of Directors.
-In 2021, NGC/management discussions included Walmart’s planned U.S. federal government affairs and policy priorities for 2021-2022 and a review of 2020-2021 activities, including engagement with and through key trade associations on climate change and other priority topics.
+In 2022, NGC/management discussions included Walmart’s planned U.S. federal government affairs and policy priorities for 2022-2023 and a review of 2021-2022 activities, including engagement with and through key trade associations on climate change and other priority topics.

-• Delineates roles and responsibilities with regard to interactions with public officials and legislative bodies;
+• Delineates roles and responsibilities with regard to interactions with public officials and legislative bodies

-• Sets parameters on the use of funds for political purposes;
+• Sets parameters on the use of funds for political purposes

-• Defines the criteria for evaluation of trade association memberships in light of their policy positions and/or political advocacy;
+• Defines the criteria for evaluation of trade association memberships in light of their policy positions and/or political advocacy

-• Commits Walmart to annual reporting on policy priorities, strategies, activities, and trade association memberships.
+• Commits Walmart to annual reporting on policy priorities, strategies, activities and trade association memberships

 Transparency